0x0I/container-file-zcashd/README.md

 #### Config

 **Zcashd** supports specification of various options controlling aspects of the Zcashd client's behavior and operational profile.
-Each configuration can be expressed within a simple configuration file, `zcashd.conf` by default, composed of **key=vaue** pairs representing the aforementioned configuration properties available.
+Each configuration can be expressed within a simple configuration file, `zcashd.conf` by default, composed of **key=vaue** pairs representing configuration properties available.

 _The following details the facilities provided by this role to manage the  location and content of the aforementioned configuration file:_